 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 The latest Memorandum of Understanding between Thailand and Lao PDR was signed in 2016, broadening a previous agreement on labour migration to include cooperation on social security and skills development.
 Only a small number of Lao migrant workers migrated under the previous MOU because of the high fees, slow process, and administrative complexity involved.
-Even though the maximum costs payable for recruitment have been established in law, it has been reported that recruitment agencies often charge higher amounts.
-In addition, the lack of clarity about the legality of regular recruitment and placement for domestic workers is thought to be a key limiting factor for women migrants to make use of the MOU process.
+Specific costs for migration are not included in the new Decree 245, which is a vital area for ongoing work to ensure migrant workers are able to accurately predict costs of regular migration, and make decisions accordingly.

 For further information please contact:Mr Vongtavanh Sayavong